civol/HDLRuby/README.md

  - `selse <block>`: executes `block` if the condition of the previous `sif` statement is not met.

+ - `swait(<condition>)`: waits until that `condition` is met.

  - `swhile(<condition>) <block>`: executes `block` while `condition` is met.

  - `sfor(<enumerable>) <block>`: executes `block` on each element of `enumerable`.
-This latter can be any enumerable Ruby object, or any signal.
+This latter can be any enumerable Ruby object or any signal.
 If the signal is not hierarchical (e.g., bit vector), the iteration will be over each bit.

  - `sbreak`: ends current iteration.

  - `sterminate`: ends the execution of the sequence.

-It is also possible to use iterators similar to the Ruby `each` using the following methods within sequences:
+It is also possible to use enumerators (iterators) similar to the Ruby `each` using the following methods within sequences:

  - `<object>.seach`: `object` any enumerable Ruby object or any signal.
-If a block is given, it works like `sfor`, otherwise, it return a HDLRuby enumerator (please see [enumerator](#enumerator) for details about them).
+If a block is given, it works like `sfor`, otherwise, it returns a HDLRuby enumerator (please see [enumerator](#enumerator) for details about them).

  - `<object>.stimes`: can be used on integers and is equivalent to `seach` on each integer from 0 up to `object-1`.

  - `<object>.supto(<last>)`: can be used on integers and is equivalent to `seach` on each integer from `object` up to `last`.

- - `<object>.sdownto(<last>)`: can be used on integer and is equivalent to `seach` on each integer from `object` down to `last`.
+ - `<object>.sdownto(<last>)`: can be used on an integer and is equivalent to `seach` on each integer from `object` down to `last`.

+The objects that support these methods are called _enumerable_ objects.
+They include the HDLRuby signals, the HDLRuby enumerators, and all the Ruby enumerable objects (e.g., ranges, arrays).

-Here are a few example of sequencers synchronised in the positive edge of `clk` and starting when `start` becomes one.
+Here are a few examples of sequencers synchronized in the positive edge of `clk` and starting when `start` becomes one.
 The first one computes the Fibonacci series until 100, producing a new term in signal `v` at each cycle:

 ```ruby
 inner :clk, :start